 Isabelle’s school friends are organising a Basket Ball tournament on 30 March 2019 in her memory, to raise funds to help find a cure for this awful disease.
 If you can’t make the tournament, but would like to donate in her memory, you can do so here.

 EHE is a rare vascular tumour that arises from the lining of blood vessels.
 It can appear almost anywhere in the body, but common sites include the liver, lungs, and bones.
 The cause of EHE is presently unknown, and no proven treatments exist.
 The cancer often metastases throughout the body and possesses the ability to transform into an extremely aggressive state with little or no warning.
 In short, EHE is an unpredictable disease.

 The EHE Rare Cancer Charity funds research into finding a cure and provides invaluable support to patients and families, whose lives are affected by this devastating disease.
 Sadly however, very rare cancer research gets no funding from governments, none from the pharmaceutical companies, and almost zero even from the big cancer charities.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they'll never sell them on or send unwanted emails.
 Once you donate, they'll send your money directly to the charity.
-So it's the most efficient way to donate - saving time and cutting costs for the charity.

 Thank you Claire-Anne, OJ and Sebastian